Preservation (library and archive): Public libraries

 Limited, tax-driven funding can often interfere with the ability for public libraries to engage in extensive preservation activities.
 Materials, particularly books, are often much easier to replace than to repair when damaged or worn.
 Public libraries usually try to tailor their services to meet the needs and desires of their local communities, which could cause an emphasis on acquiring new materials over preserving old ones.
 Librarians working in public facilities frequently have to make complicated decisions about how to best serve their patrons.
 Commonly, public library systems work with each other and sometimes with more academic libraries through interlibrary loan programs.
 By sharing resources, they are able to expand upon what might be available to their own patrons and share the burdens of preservation across a greater array of systems.

 Archival repositories and special collections

 Archival facilities focus specifically on rare and fragile materials.
 With staff trained in appropriate techniques, archives are often available to many public and private library facilities as an alternative to destroying older materials.
 Items that are unique, such as photographs, or items that are out of print, can be preserved in archival facilities more easily than in many library settings.

 Museums

 Because so many museum holdings are unique, including print materials, art, and other objects, preservationists are often most active in this setting; however, since most holdings are usually much more fragile, or possibly corrupted, conservation may be more necessary than preservation.
 This is especially common in art museums.
-Museums typically hold to the same practices lead by archival institutions.
+Museums typically hold to the same practices led by archival institutions.